-Caring - this means we looked for evidence that the service involved people and treated them with compassion, kindness, dignity and respect.
+Caring-this means we looked for evidence that the service involved people and treated them with compassion, kindness, dignity and respect.

-At the last inspection this key question was rated as requires improvement.
-At this inspection this key question has now improved to good.
+At the last inspection this key question was rated as good.
+At this inspection this key question has remained the same.
 This meant people were supported and treated with dignity and respect; and involved as partners in their care.